 Further details regarding the rabies vaccine:

-- Pets may travel to Norway with a current one year vaccine (also known as a “primary” vaccine).
+- Pets may be transported to Norway with a current one-year vaccine (also known as a “primary” vaccine).

-- Pets may travel to Norway with a 3 year vaccine that was administered less than a year ago (otherwise it may be considered a booster).
+- Pets may be transported to Norway with a 3-year vaccine administered less than a year ago (otherwise, it may be considered a booster).

-This is the standard Health Certificate to be filled out by your accredited veterinarian and must be signed in a different color than that of the certificate's printing.
-This certificate is valid for 10 days from the date of issue by the official veterinarian until the date of the checks at the EU point of entry.
+This certificate is valid for ten days from the date of issue by the official veterinarian until the date of the checks at the EU point of entry.
 If you plan to travel further within the EU, don't hesitate to contact us for additional guidance.

 - Microchip Implantation Record